-- a) The Draft Red Herring Prospectus has been filed with NSE and our Company has made an application to NSE for listing of its Equity Shares on the Emerge platform of NSE.
-NSE is the Designated Stock Exchange. - b) Our Company has entered into an agreement dated [●] with NSDL and agreement dated [●] with CDSL for dematerialisation of its Equity Shares already issued and proposed to be issued. - c) The entire pre-issue capital of our Company has fully paid-up Equity Shares and the Equity Shares proposed to be issued pursuant to this IPO are fully paid-up. - d) The entire Equity Shares held by the Promoters are in the process of dematerialization.
+- a) The Red Herring Prospectus has been filed with NSE and our Company has made an application to NSE for listing of its Equity Shares on the Emerge platform of NSE.
+NSE is the Designated Stock Exchange. - b) Our Company has entered into an agreement dated July 02, 2024 with NSDL and agreement dated July 03, 2024 with CDSL for dematerialisation of its Equity Shares already issued and proposed to be issued. - c) The entire pre-issue capital of our Company has fully paid-up Equity Shares and the Equity Shares proposed to be issued pursuant to this IPO are fully paid-up. - d) The entire Equity Shares held by the Promoters are in dematerialized form.

 e) The fund requirements set out for the Objects of the Issue are proposed to be met entirely from the Net Proceeds.
 Accordingly, our Company confirms that there is no requirement to make firm arrangements of finance through verifiable means towards at least 75% of the stated means of finance, excluding the amount to be raised from the Issue as required under the SEBI ICDR Regulations.
-For details, please refer the chapter "Objects of the Issue" on page 74 of this Draft Red Herring Prospectus.
+For details, please refer the chapter "Objects of the Issue" on page 73 of this Red Herring Prospectus.